ARMmbed/mbed-client/README.md

 ### Client Registration Interface

-The Client Registration Interface is used by the LWM2M Client to register with LWM2M Servers, maintain registration and de-register from the LWM2M Server.
+The Client Registration Interface is used by client to register with LWM2M Servers, maintain registration and de-register from the LWM2M Server.

 Currently, only one-to-one client-server regisration is supported.
 One-to-many client-server registrations will be supported in upcoming releases.